Differentiation of Linear Optical Circuits: Conclusion

-\psection{Conclusion} We have shown that the gradient of the expectation values of linear optical circuits can be evaluated efficiently on photonic hardware.
-In the general setting, our algorithm takes $O(m^3)$ classical time and requires $O(m^2)$ evaluations of expectation values for circuits of size $2m + 2$ with $n + 1$ photons.
-Expectation values are computed via Proposition~\ref{thm-expectation-values} after performing the singular value decomposition of matrices $M$ and $U$ whose dimensions are linear in the number of modes $m$.
-The main tool used to solve this problem is a circuit extraction procedure based on dilation theory, Theorem~\ref{thm-dilation}.
-We used the standard unitary dilation which doubles the dimension, but smaller normal dilations of the matrix $M$ may exists.
-We obtained a general result showing that gradients of expectation values of optical circuits can be estimated efficiently using a boson sampling device, Theorem~\ref{thm-gradient}.
+Our algorithm for estimating $\grad_\theta E$ requires $O(m^2)$ evaluations of expectation values for circuits of size $2m + 2$ with $n + 1$ photons.
+Expectation values are computed via Proposition~\ref{thm-estimation} after performing the singular value decomposition of matrices $M$ and $U_M$ whose dimensions are linear in the number of modes $m$.
+The finite sampling accuracy that we obtain is $\pm \epsilon (s_W \norm{Q})^n$ where $s_W \approx 1.618$ is a singular value associated to the number operator and $n$ is the number of photons in the circuit.
+For the bosonic product state, this matches the estimation error of a classical algorithm that evaluates each partial derivative as a sum of two permanents.
+Therefore, it leaves the problem open of whether more efficient quantum algorithms for estimating these gradients can be achieved.

-The natural next step is the implementation of gradient descent on currently available photonic processors \cite{carolan_universal_2015, maring_general-purpose_2023} which could allow to speed up machine learning and quantum chemistry experiments.
+The natural next step is the implementation of gradient descent on currently available photonic processors \cite{maring_general-purpose_2023, pentangelo_high-fidelity_2023} which could allow us to speed-up machine learning and quantum chemistry experiments.
 The results in this paper were tested using the diagrammatic software DisCoPy \cite{toumi_discopy_2022} and its interface with Perceval \cite{heurtel_perceval_2023}.
-They indicate near-term boson sampling technology as a promising testing ground for fully-parametrisable machine learning landscapes with classical hardness garanties.
-Analysis of the barren plateau problem \cite{zhao_analyzing_2021} and performance comparison with the shallow qubit circuits of \cite{bradler_certain_2021} would be important steps in this direction.
+They indicate near-term photonic technology as a promising testing ground for bosonic machine learning landscapes.
+Important steps in the direction of physical implementability are analyses of the impact of loss and distinguishability, in addition to the finite sampling error studied here.

-We differentiated circuits with respect to parameters $x_i$ that appear at most once in the circuit.
-It is still an open question whether multiple appearances of the same parameter can allow for more expressive machine learning models \cite{bartkiewicz_experimental_2020}.
-We also left the question open whether classical time overhead of $O(m^3)$ can be parallelised over the $O(m^2)$ queries to the optical setup.
-We restricted our attention to normal observables on the Fock space.
-Extending these techniques to non-linear observables could allow to simulate light-matter interactions on a boson sampling chip \cite{de_felice_light-matter_2023}.